MarcoBetti1/llmchess/README.md

 Built for chatgpt, built by chatgpt.
+Trying to bring out one of my llm benchmark ideas.
+If this line exists then its extremely unfinished.
 # TODO
 - **Batch optimization**: See about combining different tests where sum (# total games) < Max batch size.
 Seems batches can be submitted in parallel.
 - **Black/White config settings**: Add an option for both where the test is doubled one for black one for white.